-Whistler is one of just eight communities in BC that are recognized as Bear Safe, but it’s up to all of us to keep it that way.
+Whistler is one of just eight communities in BC that are recognized as a Bear Smart Community, but it’s up to all of us to keep it that way.
 We touched base with the team at AWARE Whistler, a charity organization that works to protect the natural environment in Whistler and the Sea to Sky, who gave us some great information to keep us, and the bears, safe.

 Bear Aware Basics

-- Keep your distance and give them space (no selfies please)
+- Keep your distance (at least 100 metres) and give them space (no selfies please)

 - A fed bear is a dead bear.
 Human food habituation is a primary reason bears get destroyed in BC, so keep them wild and safe by storing your food away from prying paws (think BBQs, picnics, recycling).

 - Keep dogs on a leash (much of Whistler’s backcountry does not permitt dogs, so make sure you check before you bring Fido along)